 The campground is located onsite, a short walk from the festival site, and camping is included in your ticket.
 The gates to the campsite will be open from 10am on Friday and will close at 8pm on Sunday.
 This means you will need to be packed up and offsite by 8pm.
 Please ensure you or your driver have had plenty of rest and are well prepared for the drive home.
 There is no camping at Lake Tomarata – this is not a public campsite.
 If you intend to continue journeying after Shipwrecked, make sure that you have your accommodation sorted before the weekend.
 Check out the eco-huts and campsites in the local areas or go a bit fancy with an Airbnb.

 There is drinking water, cold showers, toilets and a dishwashing station available in the campground area.
 We provide rubbish, recycling and compost facilities, but we encourage you to support our leave no trace policy and take home everything that you brought with you.
 Absolutely NO FIRE and no open flame cooking.
 Fire risk is always extreme at this time of year especially.
-A fire extinguisher station will be located beneath a red flag – please only use this in an emergency.
+Fire extinguisher stations will be located next to the water stations – please only use this in an emergency.